GSA/third-party-services/materials/customer-satisfaction-notes.md

 ## Overview of Customer Satisfaction Research

+A distinct subset of third party services are used for customer satisfaction.

 #### Research Methodology

 We're currently pursuing four methods to research customer satisfaction tools in use by federal websites.